Berner High School

-Alfred G. Berner Middle School, formerly Berner High School, is a middle school that serves Massapequa, New York, since 1987 after the conversion from Berner High School.
+Alfred G. Berner High School was a public high school that served Massapequa, New York, from 1962 to 1987.
 The school was named after Alfred G. Berner, who served on the Board of Education from 1945 to 1954.
-The campus serves students in grades 6–8 that matriculate to Massapequa High School.
+After the closure of the high school, the building was converted to use as Berner Middle School for grades 6–8, and feeds to Massapequa High School.

 History

 Berner High School opened in January 1962 as a junior high school under principal Donald Woodworth.
 Half of that year's 9th and 10th grade students attending Massapequa High School were assigned to Berner High School for the 1962–1963 school year and the school's enrollment peaked in the early 1970s.
 After a decline in district enrollment from a high of 17,000 students in 1970 to 7,800 by 1986, Berner High School closed in 1987.

-There is currently no talk of returning the middle school's status to a high school, though it is possible that many of the schools in the Massapequa Union Free School District system may exchange uses, due to the rising adolescent population in both Massapequa and Massapequa Park.

-In February 2016, the Massapequa School District's Board of Education voted to move the district's sixth graders from the Elementary schools into Berner starting in the 2017–2018 school year.
-Some parents were against the move, leading to the Board of Education controversially reversing it in a 3–2 vote in July 2017, leading to protests by proponents of the move, who were often students.
-On August 1, 2017, the Board of Education received a stay from the New York State Department of Education, requiring them to leave the move as is, with the official decision being made to move the sixth graders to Berner at a meeting on August 3, 2017.

 Campus

-The former high school's athletic facilities, which included a track, football field, and tennis courts, fell into disrepair.
+BHS included a track, football field, and tennis courts.
+After the closure of the high school, these mostly fell into disrepair.
 In summer 2016, the Massapequa Board of Education elected to renovate the athletic facilities at Berner.
 The north soccer field is often used by the Long Island Junior Soccer League for the Massapequa Soccer Club's travel teams, while the south soccer field is primarily used by middle school students during the soccer and football seasons.
 The tennis courts were torn down and replaced by a softball field.